Independent African news, markets, culture and politics.

 Benue varsity staff union orders indefinite strike over unresolved welfare issues

-The Moses Orshio Adasu University in Makurdi has been hit with an indefinite strike by the Joint Action Committee of the Non-Academic Staff Union of Associated and Educational Institutions and the Senior Staff Association of Nigerian Universities.
-The strike, declared on Tuesday, is in protest of the non-payment of welfare arrears to members, which has left thousands of staff in financial distress.
+The Moses Orshio Adasu University in Makurdi is facing an indefinite strike declared by the Joint Action Committee (JAC) of the Non‑Academic Staff Union of Associated and Educational Institutions and the Senior Staff Association of Nigerian Universities.
+The strike, announced on Tuesday, protests the non‑payment of welfare arrears, which has left thousands of staff in financial distress.

-According to the unions, the decision to embark on the strike was made after an emergency congress, where members cited the management’s failure to implement the new national minimum wage, the 25/35 per cent salary increase, and payment of arrears.
-Other demands include the implementation of promotion increments for staff promoted between 2022 and 2024, settlement of gratuities, regular payment of pensions with arrears, and the reinstatement of monthly remittances to the Contributory Pension Scheme.
+According to the unions, the decision followed an emergency congress where members highlighted management’s failure to implement the new national minimum wage, the 25 %/35 % salary increase, and payment of arrears.
+Additional demands include implementing promotion increments for staff promoted between 2022 and 2024, settling gratuities, regularly paying pensions with arrears, and reinstating monthly remittances to the Contributory Pension Scheme.

-Comrade Shishi Luper, Chairman of JAC-MOAUM, stated that the strike followed the exhaustion of three separate ultimatums served on the management.
-He noted that the congress’s goodwill to sustain industrial harmony had been stretched despite the untold hardship suffered by members due to non-fulfilment of staff welfare demands.
+Comrade Shishi Luper, Chairman of JAC‑MOAUM, said the strike came after three separate ultimatums to management were exhausted.
+He noted that, despite the congress’s goodwill in maintaining industrial harmony, members have endured severe hardship due to unmet welfare demands.

-The Acting Vice-Chancellor, Prof. Simon Ubwa, and the Registrar, Mr. Barnabas Hemba, attended the meeting to plead for more time, with Ubwa reportedly appealing for a deadline extension till the end of September to conclude efforts to address the issues.
-However, when the matter was put to a vote, the majority of members opted for an immediate strike.
+The Acting Vice‑Chancellor, Prof. Simon Ubwa, and the Registrar, Mr. Barnabas Hemba, attended the meeting to request more time, with Ubwa reportedly asking for an extension until the end of September to resolve the issues.
+However, when the matter was put to a vote, the majority of members chose an immediate strike.
+Consequently, the JAC has instructed all members to withdraw their services and remain at home until all demands are satisfied.

-The strike at Moses Orshio Adasu University is the latest in a series of industrial actions in Nigeria’s education sector, highlighting the ongoing challenges faced by tertiary institutions in the country.
-With the strike set to continue indefinitely, the university community and stakeholders will be watching closely to see how the situation unfolds and when a resolution can be reached.
+The strike is expected to disrupt the university’s normal operations, affecting students and academic activities.
+Management will need to address the unions’ concerns to resolve the crisis and restore normalcy.
+This action at Moses Orshio Adasu University is the latest in a series of industrial disputes within Nigeria’s education sector, underscoring the ongoing challenges faced by tertiary institutions.
+With the strike set to continue indefinitely, the university community and stakeholders will be closely monitoring developments and awaiting a resolution.

 Scroll to Top